tdochev/JavaScript-UI-DOM-Team-Perseus/README.md

 # JavaScript-UI-DOM-Team-Perseus
 Team Work for JavaScript UI &amp; DOM (March 2017)

+Description file for teamwork

+We decided to create a paint-like program where people can practice their drawing skills.

+You can draw freely or you can use the shapes we've added for you!

+We have:
+Triangle,
+Square,
+Circle.
+Our color pallette has:
+Red,
+Green,
+Blue,
+Yellow,
+Purple,
+And of course the default black color.
+Enjoy, team Perseus. :)

 # Team

 Name | TelerikAcademy user | GitHub user